liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 User Authentication
 -------------------

-Once the user is logged in, the backend must add an "X-User-Token" header field to all HTTP requests made for the user whose value is the received "user_token".
+Once the user is logged in, the backend must add two header fields to all HTTP requests made for the user: "X-User-Path" and "X-User-Token".
+Their values are the received "user_path" and "user_token", respectively.
 The backend validates the token.
 If it's valid and not expired, the requested action is performed in the name and with the rights of the logged-in user.

 If the token is not valid or expired, the backend responds with an error status that identifies the "X-User-Token" header as source of the problem::

-    >>> headers = {'X-User-Token': 'Blah' }
+    >>> headers = {'X-User-Path': user_path, 'X-User-Token': 'Blah'}
     >>> resp_data = testapp.get('/meta_api/', headers=headers).json
     >>> resp_data['status']
     'error'